 One study examined the relationship between Free Application for Federal Student Aid (FAFSA) filing status and persistence.
-Filing a FAFSA was associated with higher odds of persistence among students.
+Filing a FAFSA was associated with higher odds of with-year persistence among all students.
 The underutilization of financial aid has been identified as a formidable barrier to access, persistence, and degree attainment among community college students.
-Some 42% of community college students who were eligible to receive federal Pellgrant funding did not file a FAFSA (McKinney & Novak, 2013).
+Some 42% of community college students who were eligible to receive federal Pell-grant funding did not file a FAFSA (McKinney & Novak, 2013).

 The probability of community college transfer students attaining a bachelor's degree is significantly associated with gender, SES, high school curriculum, educational expectation upon entering college, GPA earned from community colleges, college involvement, and math remediation.
-Perceived locus of control and community college GPA are significant predictors of persistence.
-However, literature points to the negative effect of ever attending community colleges on bachelor's degree attainment, compared with similar students entering a four-year college or university (Wang, 2009).
+Perceived locus of control and community college GPA are significant predictors of persistence (Wang, 2009).
+Literature points to the negative effect of ever attending community colleges on bachelor's degree attainment, compared with similar students entering a four-year college or university (Wang, 2009).

 Online learning is expanding in availability and popularity, but there are high dropout rates that present a challenging problem.
-One study identified 69 factors that influence students' decisions to dropout and classified them into three main categories: (a) Student factors, (b) Course/Program factors, and (c) Environmental factors.
-It then examined the strategies proposed to overcome those dropout factors: (a) understanding each student's challenges and potential, (b) providing quality course activities and well-structured supports, and (c) handling environmental issues and emotional challenges.
+One study identified 69 factors that influence students' decisions to dropout and classified into three main categories: (a) Student factors, (b) Course/Program factors, and (c) Environmental factors.
+It hen examined the strategies proposed to overcome those dropout factors: (a) understanding each student's challenges and potential, (b) providing quality course activities and well-structured supports, and (c) handling environmental issues and emotional challenges (Lee & Choi, 2011).
 Online courses have significantly higher student dropout rates than conventional courses.
-Failure to complete their first online course may lead to lowering students' self-confidence or self-esteem and discourage them from registering for other online courses (Lee & Choi, 2011).
+Failure to complete their first online course may lead to lower students' self-confidence or self-esteem and discourage them from registering for other online coursed (Lee & Choi, 2011).

-One study examined the relationship between posttraumatic stress disorder (PTSD) and college persistence in African Americans.
-Higher levels of PTSD increased the likelihood of leaving college prior to the end of the second year of college.
-Being a student at a predominantly White institution and entering college with low high school GPA were identified as risk factors for low academic achievement and college dropout; involvement in on-campus activities and higher levels of perceived academic integration in the first semester were associated with higher first-year GPA (Boyraz et al., 2013).
+One study examined the relationship between posttraumatic stress disorder and college persistence in African Americans.
+Higher levels of PTSD increased likelihood of leaving college prior to the end of the 2nd year of college.
+Being a student at a predominantly White institution and entering college with low high school GPA were identified as risk factors for low academic achievement and college dropout; involvement in on-campus activities and higher levels of perceived academic integration in the 1st semester were associated with higher 1st-year GPA (Boyraz et al., 2013).